MIDS-scaling-up/v3/week01/hw/Readme.md

 Your Nano is booting the Operating System from the MicroSD card, which is not very fast.

-This assumes that you have a SINGLE USB 3.0 drive installed and it is using /dev/sda.

 # WARNING: This is a destructive process and will wipe your SSD.
-### Note: This process assumes that your SSD is at /dev/nvme0n1, which is the standard device location
+### Note: This process assumes that your SSD is at /dev/sda, which is the standard device location

 Steps: